CtrlK

 Conciseness

-The skill is fairly well-structured but contains significant repetition—the same patterns (loading states, error handling, button disabling) are shown multiple times in slightly different forms (main sections + anti-patterns section).
-The anti-patterns section largely duplicates earlier CORRECT/WRONG examples.
+The skill is fairly well-structured but contains significant redundancy — the same patterns (loading states, error handling, button disabling) are demonstrated multiple times in slightly different forms, and the anti-patterns section largely repeats earlier examples.
 The boilerplate 'When to Use' and 'Limitations' sections add no value.
+At ~350 lines, this could be tightened considerably.

 2 / 3